Meigyoku-Thmn/Ever17Converter/documetations/SC3.md

 A few opcodes of main script has the same effect as a "[goto](https://en.wikipedia.org/wiki/Goto)" statment that can jump to other opcodes on the main script.
 They accept an ordinal number that point to a label, the game can read the label to know where to jump to (relative jump by [jump table](https://en.wikipedia.org/wiki/Branch_table));

-This game also uses a background segment (No. 7), it's a sequence of [null-terminated strings](https://en.wikipedia.org/wiki/Null-terminated_string), each string is a background file name pointed by a corresponding index in (No. 5).
+This game also uses an image segment (No. 7), it's a sequence of [null-terminated strings](https://en.wikipedia.org/wiki/Null-terminated_string), each string is an image file name pointed by a corresponding index in (No. 5).

-Somewhat similar to label, some opcodes access and load background image by accepting an ordinal number that points to a background index that points to a background name.
-You can say that (No. 7) is a [string pool](https://en.wikipedia.org/wiki/String_interning), it exists because backgrounds are reused a lot in scripts.
+Somewhat similar to label, some opcodes access and load image by accepting an ordinal number that points to a index that points to an image name.
+You can say that (No. 7) is a [string pool](https://en.wikipedia.org/wiki/String_interning), it exists because images are reused a lot in scripts (Although it was done poorly as there are some duplicated image names).

 The textual script segment (No. 6) is a sequence of subroutines, each subroutine is a sequence of textual opcodes.
 Each subroutine is indexed by the textual script index table (No. 4).
 The main script calls into a particular subroutine by looking it up on the index table, the same way as label in main script.